 Periodontal disease is a progressive bacterial infection of the gums.
-Bacteria multiply, spread and being to form deep pockets in the gumline causing the gum tissue to swell and pull away from the teeth.
+Bacteria multiply, spread and begin to form deep pockets in the gumline causing the gum tissue to swell and pull away from the teeth.
 Gum disease causes a chain reaction of secondary health and oral health issues that can begin to take a toll on a person’s overall well being.

 Routine dental checkups can help prevent the spread of periodontal disease.
-They also provide the opportunity for Dr. Overholtzer and our team to look for oral signs of larger health concerns that can impact the health of the gums.
+They also provide the opportunity for Dr. Overholtzer and our team to look for oral signs of larger health concerns the health of the gums.
 In the earliest stages, gum disease is known as gingivitis.
 During this stage, gum disease can be manageable and eliminated with more frequent teeth cleanings and improved at home oral hygiene.
 Dr. Overholtzer offers personalized treatment plans that are designed to control disease-causing bacteria and to restore damage caused by the progression of gum disease.

 In addition to being a leading cause of tooth loss, gum disease has been linked to an increase in systemic disease.
 Patients with gum disease are more likely to have diabetes, be obese, and to have high blood pressure or cardiovascular disease.
 It is important to treat gum disease before it spreads to the bloodstream to prevent increased health risks.

 Patients who have gum disease may experience these common symptoms:

 If you notice any symptoms of gum disease, contact your Bishop, CA dentist right away to schedule a periodontal screening.
 Dr. Overholtzer provides visual screening for gum disease at every routine dental exam.